Monty comes around

 Erapalli Prasanna became India's most successful spinner, in a rare overseas win for India against New Zealand in Auckland.
 Prasanna was 35 at the time, and Mihir Bose, writing about this tour, said: "On the plane taking him to New Zealand, Prasanna had suddenly felt old.
 A new generation of Indian cricketers was emerging and he felt like the last and forgotten remnant of a bygone age."
 But after a haul of 3 for 64 in the first innings, Prasanna took 8 for 76 in the second, setting up a memorable eight-wicket victory for India.
 On the way, he also went past Vinoo Mankad's 162 wickets, making him the No. 1 spinner in India's history.
 Bhagwath Chandrasekhar, Bishan Bedi, Anil Kumble and Harbhajan Singh would pass him later, but the numbers counted for little when the memories were this good.

 High drama in Brett Lee's final over in competitive cricket, bowled in the Big Bash final between the Perth Scorchers and Sydney Sixers in Canberra.
 Scorchers needed eight from the last over and Michael Carberry got them seven runs from Lee's first three balls.
-Nathan Coulter-Nile faced the fourth and found his stumps topple from a full and straight delivery.
-Sam Whiteman faced the next delivery and was also bowled, trying to drive through the covers.
+Nathan Coulter-Nile was bowled off the fourth and Sam Whiteman off the fifth.
 With the scores tied, Lee bowled another full and fast ball: new man Yasir Arafat flicked it towards midwicket and dashed for a dangerous single.
-Standing over the stumps at the non-striker's end, Sixers' captain Moises Henriques, who had top-scored in the match with 77, dropped the on-the-bounce throw from midwicket and the Scorchers won their second consecutive BBL title while Lee held his hands in his head.
+Standing over the stumps at the non-striker's end, Sixers' captain Moises Henriques, who had top-scored in the match with 77, dropped the on-the-bounce throw from midwicket and Scorchers won their second consecutive BBL title.

 A rarity is born: a modern-day Englishman with the letters RF on his CV.
 David "Syd" Lawrence was most definitely fast, and as wholehearted as they come.
 He played five Tests before a horrible knee injury, marked by Lawrence's chilling cries of pain, in Wellington in 1991-92, wrecked his career.
 What is more easily forgotten is the crucial part Lawrence played in England's series-squaring victory over West Indies at The Oval in 1991.
 He took seven wickets, the same as Phil Tufnell but at two runs less cost.
 All anybody ever remembers, though, is Tufnell's first innings six-for.